 How do you know which academic skills your child should learn in preschool to be ready for kindergarten?
-How academic should preschool be?
-Visiting programs and asking teachers the right questions will help you decide if a particular preschool will adequately prepare your child and is a good match for your child’s learning style.
+What are academics in preschool?
+Visiting programs and asking teachers the right questions will help you decide if a particular preschool will adequately prepare your child and be a good fit.

 Evaluating academics in preschool

 “This is a challenging question, even for researchers,” says Leanne Barrett, a policy analyst for Rhode Island Kids Count.
 “Get teachers to articulate how the curriculum helps children in the domain areas listed in the standards.”

 You’ll hear language from teachers, such as “developmentally appropriate,” “child-centered,” and “whole child” — ask how these words relate specifically to the program.
 Another reliable indicator is teacher education.

 “Look for programs with teachers who have some college-level training in early childhood education,” advises Barrett.